Image Encryption and Decryption¶

 confidentiality of data in images will be addressed in this spec

-image encryption is introduced, thus cryptographic algorithms will be used in all involved components (Nova, Cinder, OSC)
+image encryption is introduced, thus additional cryptographic algorithms will be used in Cinder to implement this functionality

 Other end user impact¶

-Users should be able to optionally, but knowingly upload an encrypted image.
+Users should be able to optionally, but knowingly create a differently encrypted image from a volume.

 If an administrator has configured Glance to reject unencrypted images, such images will not be accepted when attempted to be uploaded to Glance.

-The proposed encryption/decryption mechanisms in the OpenStack components will only be utilized on-demand and skipped entirely for image container types that aren’t encrypted.
+The proposed encryption/decryption mechanisms in Cinder will only be utilized on-demand and skipped entirely for image container types that aren’t encrypted.

-Thus, any performance impact is only applicable to the newly introduced encrypted image type where the processing of the image will have increased computational costs and longer processing times than regular images.
+Thus, any performance impact is only applicable to the newly introduced encrypted image type where the processing (or creation) of such image will have increased computational costs and longer processing times than for regular images.
 Impact will vary depending on the individual host performance and supported CPU extensions for cipher algorithms.